crytic/building-secure-contracts/program-analysis/echidna/basic/assertion-checking.md

 }
 ```

-On the contrary, using an explicit boolean property will randomly execute transactions and there is no easy way to enforce exactly when it will be checked.
-It is still possible to do this workaround:
+In contrast, using an explicit Boolean property will randomly execute transactions, and there is no easy way to enforce exactly when it will be checked.
+It is still possible to use this workaround:

 ```solidity
 function echidna_assert_after_f() public returns (bool) {